Here are some quick and easy ways to add Amalaki and pomegranate into your daily life. Experiment and have fun!

 - Salad Dressings (Try amalaki with olive oil, lemon, garlic, and salt)

-Drink 2-8 oz every day of pomegranate juice to benefit from it’s ability to heal and repair the cardio-vascular system, lower cholesterol, and help the body fight free radicals with it’s high level of antioxidants.
+Drink 2-8 oz every day of pomegranate juice to benefit from it’s ability to support the cardio-vascular system, balance cholesterol, and help the body fight free radicals with it’s high level of antioxidants.

 - Tip: when you find pomegranate juice on sale, freeze it into an ice cube tray then store in a zip lock bag.
 You can dissolve the cubes later in juice, soups or smoothies.

 - Pomegranate juice tastes delicious mixed with orange juice